The Booth Revisited

 Obviously, you need to decide if you’re just a hobbyist or are you going to turn this into a profession, either part time or full time.
 This will help guide you in the direction you take, in terms of legal compliance, as well as public safety that you must also consider, along with your own.

 Remember, these are just a few of the very basic considerations.
-For a very detailed explanation of paint booth construction, ventilation requirements, safety concerns, and equipment resources, check out Len Stuart’s web site at: www.autobodystore.com and look under Paint Shop in the main menu for Ventilation.
+For a very detailed explanation of paint booth construction, ventilation requirements, safety concerns, and equipment resources, check out Len Stuart’s web site.
+Look under Paint Shop in the main menu for Ventilation.
 There is an example of Len’s positive flow paint booth setup.
 There is also a photo documented down draft paint booth project.
 He has a very extensive and detailed library of painting and body shop “How-To” articles as well as a good supply of materials and equipment in his store.

 Have fun doing what you do, and consider the safety aspects as well, for both your own protection as well as that of others around you…Robin